 Thursday: 11.00 to 12.00, Stage 1

-The ‘Panel’ will discuss what the future of Innovation & Collaboration in the UK could look like post-Horizon 2020.
-How will Universities and companies (big and small) work and collaborate across boarders with Regulatory uncertainty?
-Will the UK be able to attract the best talent both students and post-graduate and how will this affect the Innovation potential of the UK?
+The panel will discuss the future of Innovation & Collaboration in the UK.
+How will Universities and companies work and collaborate across borders with Regulatory uncertainty?
+Will the UK be able to attract the best talent, both students and post-graduate, and how will this affect the Innovation potential of the UK?

-Graeme Cruickshank – CPI (Centre for Process Innovation) – Chief Technology and Innovation Officer
+- Dr Graeme Cruickshank – Chief Technology & Innovation Officer – CPI

-Steve Fletcher – KTN – Head of Chemistry and Industrial Biotechnology
+- Dr Peter Clark – Head of Chemistry & Industrial Biotechnology – Knowledge Transfer Network (KTN)

 Panellist Host Bio